 10" x 7", 22 color plates $39.95

-In DreamMaking, human fallibility (amid delusion/dream) and human perfectability (beyond delusion/dream) entwine as foci of the process of calibration and the state of equilibrium.
-From this nondual perspective, one lives amid/beyond dream by expounding/making a dream within a dream, in and through the deconstructive/reconstructive function of emptiness, without blurring the differences between duality and nonduality.
+In DreamMaking, the orientational and perspectival foci of human fallibility (amid delusion/dream) and human perfectability (beyond delusion/dream) entwine as all-Buddha-nature-sentient beings / emptiness.
+From this nondual perspective, one lives amid/beyond dream — expounds/makes a dream within a dream —without blurring the differences between duality and nonduality.

 Fourth Lloyd Productions, 2007